-Halloran-Bump will be responsible for working with all day-to-day operations of the softball program.
-She will be involved in the recruitment of players as well as the management of the softball program.
-Halloran-Bump will be instrumental in player development as the programs pitchers and catchers coach.
-She will also assist as the hitting coach and coach first base on game day.
+Halloran-Bump is responsible for working with all day-to-day operations of the softball program.
+She is involved in the recruitment of players as well as the management of the softball program.
+Halloran-Bump is instrumental in player development as the program's pitchers and catchers coach.
+She also assists as the hitting coach and coaches first base on game days.

 Halloran-Bump earned her pedigree during her years as a pitcher for the UAlbany Great Danes where she led the Great Danes to back-to-back-to-back America East Championships in 2005-2007 while earning America East Tournament MVP twice and the America East Pitcher of the Year and UAlbany Athlete of the Year in 2006.